MannuVilasara/nvim/README.md

-# 🚀 My Neovim Configuration
+# 🚀 Mannu's Neovim Configuration

+> ⭐ **If you find this config helpful, please star the repository!** It motivates me to keep improving and adding new features.

 A modern, feature-rich Neovim configuration built with Lua and managed by [lazy.nvim](https://github.com/folke/lazy.nvim).
+Organized, fast, and beautiful - just the way it should be.

+---

 ## 📸 Screenshots